xavier268/mywebdriver/README.md

 * Ensure geckodriver version in resources (currently 0.18.0) is compatible with your local firefox version

 Then, build with maven.
-* The first run will trigger installation of key components in your local directory (firefox extensions, geckodriver).
+* The first build  will trigger installation of key binary extension components in your local directory (firefox xpi extensions and geckodriver).
-* You may have to re-run the tests for them to pass.
+* You may have to re-run the tests for them to pass, the first time the extensions are loaded and cached.
-* Two artifacts will be generated, a "nomral" executable jar, and a "shaded uberjar" executable.
-Multiple instances may be run in parallele in an headless context such as AWS/EC2 for maximum throughput.
+* Two artifacts will be generated, a "normal" executable jar without the dependencies, and a "shaded uberjar" executable. with all dependencies included.
+Multiple instances may be run in parallele in an headless context such as AWS/EC2 or AWS/Lamda for maximum throughput.

 Testing the generated artifact can be done on the command line.
 * launching the artifact with no parameter will print the list of available parameters.
 Currently testing the grid and the non-grid(local) implementations are available, that will take a screenshot of the google home page, and oextract the google logo from it.